wangzh3/wangzh3.github.io/_posts/2019-10-19-Software-and-web-design.md

 tags:
     -
 ---
-## electronic commence website
+## Electronic commence website

 >Master's internship, was finished at the Aispring (Beijing) Biotechnology Co., Ltd.

-Designed the front end pages for users by using Html<br>
+1. Designed the front end pages for users by using Html<br>
-Designed the back end interfaces for administrator by using Html, JavaScript and JSP<br>
+2. Designed the back end interfaces for administrator by using Html, JavaScript and JSP<br>
-Implemented the database of the server by using Mysql
+3. Implemented the database of the server by using Mysql

 The demo version of the website is available [here](https://wangzh3.github.io/jinananhao/home.html).

-The interface of the system is showed below.
+The interface of the website is showed below.

 ![](https://github.com/wangzh3/wangzh3.github.io/blob/master/upload/jnah.png?raw=true)